unikorn-cloud/kubernetes/ARCHITECTURE.md

 ## CD Drivers

-The CD driver does all the heavy lifing of the system, it implements:
+The CD driver does all the heavy lifting of the system, it implements:

 * Application creation, update and deletion
 * Remote cluster creation and deletion